 As a consequence of mining and farming in the area, it appears that only small animals are to be found at the site.
 Small mammals known to occur in the area include hedgehog, rabbits, polecat, meerkat and the ubiquitous rats and mice.
-Given the habitat, it is likely that korhaans, larks, longclaws, species of Euplectes (bishops and widows), weavers, starlings and sparrows occur in the grassveld.
+Given the habitat, it is likely that korhaans, grass owls, larks, longclaws, species of Euplectes (bishops and widows), weavers, starlings and sparrows occur in the grassveld.

-The area includes large areas of highly significant aquatic and terrestrial habitats, due mainly to the proximity of the proposed line to the Witbank Dam.
-These areas will be treated as sensitive and will therefore be managed accordingly, if feasible they should be avoided.
+The area surrounding the proposed loop in lines does include areas of highly significant terrestrial and aquatic habitats (Figure 6and Figure 7.
+These areas will should be treated as sensitive and should therefore be managed accordingly; if feasible they should be avoided.
 Details of said management procedure will be outlined as part of the EIA and contained in the EMP.